 Market Map Calculator

-Our free Excel product positioning map calculator can be used to generate a market map based on two attributes for up to 10 products.
+Our free Excel product positioning map calculator can be used to generate a marketing map based on two attributes for up to 10 products.

-A market map is sometimes referred to as a perceptual map or perceptual mapping.
+A marketing map is sometimes referred to as a perceptual map or perceptual mapping.

 About the Author